psellcam/LaplaceNet/README.md

 > python main.py --dataset miniimagenet --model resnet18 --num-labeled 4000 --alpha 0.5 --lr 0.1 --labeled-batch-size 50 --aug-num 3 --label-split 12 --progress True

+## Command line arguments

+The documentation for the command line arguments can be found in config/cli.py.
+Here we give some extra information.

+- --dataset.
+Current available options are cifar10 cifar100 and miniimagenet.
+If you want to install your own dataset you would need to add the relevant images and label information to the data-local folder, then updatae the config/datasets.py folder to include your new dataset and then finally change the load_args function in the load_args function.
+-
+- Model.
+Current avaiable options